Dasharo/docs/docs/dasharo-tools-suite/documentation.md

 boot
 ```

-* Copy your `custom-script` script in this same directory
+* Copy your `custom-script` script in this same directory.

-* Enter the iPXE shell on your device and load `dts.ipxe` chainboot file:
+* Enter the iPXE shell on your device and load `dts.ipxe` chainboot file.

 ```bash
 iPXE> dhcp